Europa-Park: Connection to the park

 Europa-Park is located in Rust, Baden, between Freiburg im Breisgau and Offenburg, west of the A5 motorway.
 Since 2002, the park has had its own junction and access road.
-The Rhine, which forms the border with France here, is 2.5 km away as the crow flies.
+The Rhine, which forms the border with France here, is 2.5 km away.
 The nearest border crossing is the ferry between Kappel-Grafenhausen and Rhinau, 7 km away.
 The nearest railway station is Ringsheim, from where regional trains run to Offenburg, among others.
 Since 1 June 2021, Ringsheim has also been a long-distance stop, on the way of the EuroCity Express from Frankfurt to Milan.
 Since then, the park has been also connected to the German high-speed rail system, and since 2022 Europa-Park has also been connected to the French high-speed rail system.
 The Südbadenbus (SBG) runs several times a day between Ringsheim station and the park's main entrance.
 Direct buses also run from Emmendingen and Herbolzheim.
 Lines 271 and 531 of Réseau 67, the public transport system of the Département Bas Rhin, connect the park with Strasbourg and Sélestat.
 Europa-Park can also be reached by long-distance buses operated by Flixbus.
 Services 007 (Zurich-Hamburg), 008 (Freiburg-Tübingen) and 011 (Constance-Saarbrücken) stop at Rheinweg, about 100 m from the main entrance.
 Europa-Park can also be reached by scheduled flights via Karlsruhe/Baden-Baden airport, from where shuttle services are offered.